sureshsiripurapu5/sureshsiripurapu5/README.md

 **`Java Fullstack Developer`**

-Full Stack Developer specializing in MERN stack technologies.
+Full Stack Developer specializing in Java Fullstack technologies.
 Passionate about creating dynamic web applications and continuously learning new skills.
-Experienced with React, Node.js, Express, and MongoDB.
+Experienced with Spring, Springboot, Hibernate, and MySql.
 Let's build something amazing together!

 ### 🚀 More about me